Bullets and missiles

 bullets are tiny, they have lots of momentum because they go so fast.

-They also have huge amounts of kinetic energy,
+And because they go fast, they also have huge amounts of kinetic energy,

 which they get from the chemical energy of the burning propellant.